Not My Job

 You can help out Hell, Inc. for free by clicking the banner below to vote on Top Webcomics, which you can do daily!
 It helps make the comic more visible to webcomic readers.

-Next Week: The Great Shamening begins!
+Next Week: The fire does not improve.
 Read it early on Patreon!

 EMPLOYEE OF THE WEEK: